alamenai/ydkui/README.md

 Ha!
 I know you're thinking in Agile but you're working with the Waterfall approach.

-Indeed, people get confused when they switch from task to other per day even in the same domain, it happened to me usually, especially when it comes to designing different concepts of user interfaces per day.
+Indeed, people get confused when they switch from one task to another per day even in the same domain, it happened to me usually, especially when it comes to designing different concepts of user interfaces per day.

-Furthermore, people want to start a thing and finish it once time.
+Furthermore, people want to start a thing and finish it one time.
 They want to make it perfect from the beginning!
 Even with **low resource** and in **limited time**.
 It happens most of the time in early-stage **startups**.

 So, let me tell you something: **Details do not matter when you start from scratch.**

-The hard thing about the design is when someone asks you: Why you take this decision?
+The hard thing about the design is when someone asks you: Why did you take this decision?

 <i> <img src="./icons/icons8_confusion_24px.png" width="16px"/>   Why you chose this palette of colors?</i>